 It is believed that as coyotes gradually expanded their range east through Canada and the Southern US they occasionally interbred with wolves, resulting in a distinctly larger subspecies which we now call the eastern coyote.

 Small mammals, birds, insects, reptiles, fruit, and carrion.
 Where accessible, garbage, compost, pet food left outdoors birdseed, unprotected small livestock and pets.

 Breeding season is February – March.
 Gestation period is 63-65 days.
 Female has one litter of 4-8 puppies a year, usually in April or May.
 Family life: Male and female may mate for life.
 Often associate in loosely organized groups but where food is plentiful, they may form packs similar to wolves with a breeding pair and their offspring from the previous year or two.
 Coyote packs are less stable than those of wolves.
 Vocalizations: Coyotes have a number of different calls they use to communicate.
 Best known are the yips and howls.
 These long-range calls announce the presence of an animal or group and help group members keep in touch, define territories, attract mates, and avoid face-to-face conflicts.

-It may seem strange to think of coyotes as suburban dwellers but they are extremely intelligent and adaptable and have taken up residence even within the limits of many large cities across the country.
-Suburban development with nicely landscaped yards and golf courses, abundant open space and parks, and a mix of agriculture is ideal habitat for many wildlife species, especially the adaptable coyote.
-Ensuring that coyotes are viewed as good neighbors has as much to do with our actions as it does with theirs.
+It may seem strange to think of coyotes as suburban dwellers, but they are extremely intelligent and adaptable and have taken up residence even within the limits of many large cities across the country.
+Suburban development with nicely landscaped yards and golf courses, abundant open space and parks, and a mix of agriculture is an ideal habitat for many wildlife species, especially the adaptable coyote.
+Ensuring that coyotes are viewed as good neighbors has as much to do with our actions as theirs.
 Coyotes that become too comfortable around humans can quickly become pests.
-In order to peacefully coexist with coyotes, we are the ones that must learn to adapt.
+In order to peacefully coexist with coyotes, we are the ones who must learn to adapt.